ir2718/master-thesis/README.md

        - using attention weights, logic-based explanation or summarization by generating explanations

 ### Datasets
+- only checkworthiness and verification will be covered in this thesis
 - checkworthiness:
   1. CLEF2023 CheckThat!
 Task 1: Check-Worthiness in Multimodal and Unimodal Content (CT23)
   2. CLEF2021 CheckThat!
 Task 1: Check-Worthiness Estimation (CT21)